zig-community/Zig-Showdown/README.md

 | `*.obj`    | `.mdl`                | `Model`       |
 | `*.wav`    | `.snd`                | `Sound` (https://github.com/zig-community/Zig-Showdown/issues/9)  |
 | `*.ogg`    | `.mus`                | `Music` (https://github.com/zig-community/Zig-Showdown/issues/11) |

+#### Tools

+Each tool receives three cli args:
+1. **Input path:** This is a path to the file that should be converted
+2. **Output path:** This is the target file where the final asset file should be written
+3. **Asset name:** This is the identifier (file path) which is used in the game can should be used to refer to other assets

 ### Contribution